 Deposits placed with commercial banks include deposits maintained by the Corporation in interest and non-interest-bearing accounts in commercial banks.
-The aggregate current balance as of June 30, 2022, of deposits placed with commercial banks was approximately \$22 million.
-The balance is segregated among three unrestricted bank accounts available for any general corporate purposes.
-Refer to Note 11 of the basic financial statements for further information regarding the COFINA's operating reserve fund cap.
+The balance of approximately \$596,000 as of June 30, 2024 is segregated among two unrestricted bank accounts available for any general corporate purposes.
+Refer to Note 11 of the basic financial statements for further information regarding COFINA's Operating Reserve Fund cap.